funkhaus/wp-graphql-cors/README.md

 # WP GraphQL CORS

 The primary purpose of this plugin is to make the [WP GraphQL](https://github.com/wp-graphql/wp-graphql) plugin authentication "just work".
-It does this by allowing you set the CORS headers GraphQL will accept, which means that WordPress's default authentication headers will be accepted.
+It does this by allowing you set the CORS headers GraphQL will accept, which means that WordPress's default authentication cookies will be accepted.

 This means that if a user is logged into WordPress, they will be able to see things like draft and private pages/posts via GraphQL.